Ramabhakta/Learning/README.md

 # How DB works?
 Internal Architecture #
 ## General Components ##
-1. Network Layer
+1. Network Layer: Take care communication between client and rest of below compoments
-2. FrontEnd
+2. FrontEnd : Convert query so that remaining componets understand the query (Query in English or any command)
    1. Tokeniser
    2. Parser
    3. Optimiser